patrickbynd/errorpercent-pass90/README.md

 # errorpercent

-A tiny static site to reproduce a Lighthouse split: 7 URLs pass and 3 URLs fail during the audit (e.g., timeout/NO_FCP) while keeping the sitemap valid with absolute URLs.
+A tiny static site to reproduce a Lighthouse split: 9 URLs pass and 1 URL fails during the audit (e.g., timeout/NO_FCP) while keeping the sitemap valid with absolute URLs.

 - 10 absolute URLs in the sitemap
 - 9 URLs include `?stall=1` to intentionally stall before first paint